 The U.S. Geologic Survey warns that the next 200-year flood in California would likely cause more than $700 billion in damage.
 The damage and destruction would be more devastating than even the “Big One” earthquake.
+Most of California is vulnerable to floods.
 Residents of California who do not have flood insurance coverage risk losing everything as a result of such an event.
-The last extremely destructive flood in this state was in 1862 when 45 days of heavy rains caused enough damage to bankrupt the state.
-The next one could be right around the corner.
 Make sure you protect your assets; you can start by comparing flood insurance quotes in California.

 Use our independent agent matching system to find the best insurance plan in your area.
 You tell us what you’re looking for, and our technology will recommend the best agents for you.
 Any information you provide will be sent to only the agents you pick.
 We do not sell to third parties.

 - In 2019 there were 214,000 flood insurance policies in force.

 - California residents filed 337 flood insurance claims in 2016